-Information: Growing Gardens is forming a regional Professional Learning Community (PLC) for classroom teachers to support each other in using school gardens to enhance curriculum and increase student engagement.
-We are recruiting up to twelve public school K-8 classroom teachers to find new ways of working together to use school gardens to meet classroom learning goals and the needs of their students.
+Information: Growing Gardens is forming a regional Professional Learning Community (PLC) for classroom teachers and garden educators to support each other in using school gardens to enhance curriculum and increase student engagement.
+We are recruiting up to twelve school K-8 classroom teachers, as well as professional Garden Educators, to find new ways of working together to use school gardens to meet classroom learning goals and the needs of their students.
 We anticipate the PLC helping teachers: 1) identify ways to use school gardens to enhance students’ knowledge, 2) create and adapt existing hands-on lessons and curriculum materials, 3) work collaboratively to align garden-based curriculum and instructional practices with new educational standards, 4) share resources and support each other in implementing new practices and, 5) find new ways of involving parents and community volunteers in students’ learning experiences.
 This project has been funded by the Gray Family Foundation.

-Registration is open–only 7 spots left!
-Deadline to Register is January 4th, 2017
+Registration is open!
+Deadline to Register is January 8th, 2017

 “The PLC was a great way to hear about what others are doing in the garden and get ideas.
 It made me reconnect with some of the pieces of education that drew me to teaching in the first place- taking kids outside for learning!
 I also found myself using some lesson ideas I got from other teachers from the PLC, that integrated nicely into my current curriculum, such as designing garden beds to teach the concept of fractions and perimeter.” –Sharon Mendels, 2nd-3rd grade Teacher, PLC Participant

 - January – March: cohort meetings once each month on weekday evenings 5-8pm (Jan.
 17, Feb.
 21, Mar.
 21.)
 Dinner provided.

 - February – May: teachers implement garden education lessons with their classes